-1 SECTION 1.
-Short Title. - This Act shall be known as the "Freedom of Information

-2 Act of 2013."
+SECTION 1.Short Title. - This Act shall be known as the "Freedom of Information Act of 2013."

 SEC.
-2. Declaration of Policy. - The State recognizes the right of the people to information on matters of public concern, and adopts and implements a policy of full public disclosure of all its transactions involving public interest, subject to the procedures and limitations provided by this Act.
+2.Declaration of Policy. - The State recognizes the right of the people to information on matters of public concern, and adopts and implements a policy of full public disclosure of all its transactions involving public interest, subject to the procedures and limitations provided by this Act.
 This right is indispensable to the exercise of the right of the people and their organizations to effective and reasonable participation at all levels of social, political and economic decision-making.

 SEC.
-3. Coverage. - This Act shall cover all government agencies as defined under Section 4 of this Act.
+3.Coverage. - This Act shall cover all government agencies as defined under Section 4 of this Act.

 SEC.
-4. Definition of Terms. - As used in this Act:
+4.Definition of Terms. - As used in this Act:

-2 "Information" shall mean any knowledge, record, document, paper, report, letters, 3 contract, minutes and transcripts of official meetings, maps, books, photographs, data, research 4 material, film, sound and video recordings, magnetic or other tapes, electronic data, computer 5 stored data, or any other like or similar data or material recorded, stored or archived in whatever 6 form or format, which are made, received or kept in or under the control and custody of any 7 government agency pursuant to law, executive order, rules and regulations, ordinance or in 8 connection with the performance or transaction of official business by any government agency.
+- (a) "Information" shall mean any knowledge, record, document, paper, report, letters, contract, minutes and transcripts of official meetings, maps, books, photographs, data, research material, film, sound and video recordings, magnetic or other tapes, electronic data, computer stored data, or any other like or similar data or material recorded, stored or archived in whatever form or format, which are made, received or kept in or under the control and custody of any government agency pursuant to law, executive order, rules and regulations, ordinance or in connection with the performance or transaction of official business by any government agency. - (b) "Government agency" shall include the executive, legislative and judicial branches as well as the constitutional bodies of the Republic of the Philippines including, but not limited to, the national government and all its agencies, departments, bureaus, offices and instrumentalities, constitutional commissions and constitutionally mandated bodies, local governments and all their agencies, regulatory agencies, chartered institutions, government-owned or -controlled corporations, including wholly-owned or controlled subsidiaries, government financial institutions, state universities and colleges, the Armed Forces of the

-"Government agency" shall include the executive, legislative and judicial branches as 9 well as the constitutional bodies of the Republic of the Philippines including, but not limited to, 10 the national government and all its agencies, departments, bureaus, offices and instrumentalities, 11 constitutional commissions and constitutionally mandated bodies, local governments and all their 12 13 agencies, regulatory agencies, chartered institutions, government-owned or -controlled 14 corporations, including wholly-owned or controlled subsidiaries, government financial institutions, state universities and colleges, the Armed Forces of the Philippines, the Philippine 15 National Police, all offices in the Congress of the Philippines including the offices of Senators 16 and Representatives, the Supreme Court and all lower courts established by law.
-17
+Philippines, the Philippine National Police, all offices in the Congress of the Philippines including the offices of Senators and Representatives, the Supreme Court and all lower courts established by law.